ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

   <tr>
    <td style="text-align:left;"> <br>

-**Expert panel review pending.** _FXN_-related Friedreich ataxia is inherited as an autosomal recessive condition.
-Heterozygous carriers of _FXN_ expansions or other pathogenic variants have not been reported to develop symptoms.
+**Expert panel review pending.** Pompe disease is inherited as an autosomal recessive condition, caused by homozygous or compound heterozygous variants in _GAA_. **The mechanism of disease is loss of function** of acid alpha-glucosidase, resulting in lysosomal glycogen accumulation.

- Homozygous expansion of the GAA triplet repeat in exon 1 of _FXN_ is responsible for the majority of cases (95-98%).
-There is an inverse correlation between the size of the expansion and age of onset (particularly the size of the shorter allele).
-Anticipation is not observed as the disorder follows autosomal recessive inheritance.
+ There are currently over 900 variants in the Pompe variant database (N.B. this includes all known variants, regardless of pathogenicity).
+Multiple classes of variant have been shown to cause Pompe disease, including loss-of-function variants, missense variants, splice-site variants, 5’ UTR variants, intronic variants, and structural variants.

- The remaining cases are due to compound heterozygosity for a GAA expansion and a sequence variant (truncating, splice-site, or missense) or structural variant (single-/multi-exon or whole-gene deletion).
-There is evidence that compound heterozygosity is associated with earlier onset of symptoms than homozygosity for the GAA triplet repeat expansion, but cardiomyopathy is more common in patients with a homozygous GAA triplet repeat expansion.
+ A specific 5' UTR variant, NM_000152.5(GAA):c.-32-13T&gt;G, ClinVar variation ID 4027 has been reported in 40-70% of the alleles in patients affected with late onset disease (PMID 24150945).
+Functional studies have shown the presence of the c.-32-13T&gt;G variant causes aberrant splicing, resulting in exclusion of exon 2 in the processed transcript (PMID 7881425)

- The mechanism is likely loss of function of _FXN_ due to transcriptional silencing (in the case of the GAA triplet repeat), absent/decreased gene product (truncating variants, structural variants), or missense variants causing loss of function. </td>
+ There is a genotype-phenotype correlation, with bi-allelic loss of function expected to result in a severe phenotype (infantile-onset Pompe disease), while patients with residual enzymatic activity develop late-onset Pompe disease.
+Cardiac involvement is a classical feature of infantile-onset Pompe disease, but has also been reported in the late-onset form. </td>
   </tr>
 </tbody>
 </table>